microsoft/ComplianceCxE/docs/playbooks/AIP2MIP/Features/UX/SensitivityBar.md

 ## Product Capabilities
 The table below lists the main characteristics of this feature and its comparison across the AIP Add-in vs. the built-in labeling solution.
 These are mapped to product screenshots in the next section.

-> Note: Although the new sensitivity bar for built-in labels uses less space than the add-in in editing view, it's available in more scenarios across the document lifecycle.
-Users with the new sensitivity bar can view and apply labels when saving a new document for the first time, renaming an existing file, or when using the File menu for additional document actions.

-> Note: To help users stay focused on their content while ensuring that they recognize the sensitivity of their documents, the label in the sensitivity bar hides the sublabel after a short delay when opening the file or changing labels.
-The parent label, or labels without sublabels, are always shown with their respective label color and encryption status.
-The full label name is shown in a tooltip or when using the sensitivity bar to change labels.

 |  | Use Case  | Add-In<br>`🌎 Latest`| Built-In<br>`🌎 Current Channel` | Built-In<br>`⭐ In Preview` |
 | :---: | :---- | :---- | :---- | :---- |
 | 1 | **Placement** <br>Primary UI entry point for interacting with the sensitivity bar.  | `✅ Supported`<br>Appears below ribbon.
 Only avaialble in editing view.  |  `🚫 Not Supported` | `✅ Supported`<br>Appears in editing view near content's name in application title bar (files) or subject line (email), in application's file menu, Save New popup, and Rename File popup. |